unosquare/tubular/README.md

 # Tubular

 A set of <a href="https://angularjs.org/" target="_blank">AngularJS</a> directives and C# classes designed to rapidly build modern web applications.
+Tubular features a fully templateable grid with lots of features such as server-side pagination, multi-column sorting and filtering, built-in export to CSV (client-side), and in-line editing of rows via templates.

-Tubular features a fully templateable grid with lots of features such as server-side pagination, multi-column sorting and filtering, built-in export to CSV, and in-line editing of rows via templates.
+Please visit first our <a href="http://unosquare.github.io/tubular" target="_blank">Tubular Website</a> to know about the project and start coding directly with the Tubular Generator.

 ## NuGet Installation